django-import-export/django-import-export/docs/advanced_usage.rst

 For example, suppose you are importing a list of books and you require additional workflow if the book is set to 'out of print'.

-You can override the :meth:`~import_export.resources.ModelResource.after_import_instance` method to check if the value changes::
+You can override the :meth:`~import_export.resources.Resource.after_import_instance` method to check if the value changes::

   class BookResource(resources.ModelResource):